 I was reading the Wall Street Journal this morning and was struck how much reporting there was on sexual abuse in a financial paper.

 By starting today, I missed much of the coverage of the Maxwell trial which brings sexual trafficking into the spotlight.
 Today’s WSJ topics related to sexual abuse.

-Gymnasts who were victims of sexual abuse settle for $380 million.
+Gymnasts who were victims of sexual abuse settle for $380 million

 In addition, there is also a provision that allows for survivors of the sexual abuse to have official roles in USA Gymnastics.
 Michigan State University had previously settled a claim for $500 million dollars in 2018 brought by victims of Dr. Nassar when he was working in his capacity as a sports medicine doctor at that university.

-Sexual Abuse in the Canadian Military
+Sex Abuse in the News and the Canadian Military

-The Pope to Acknowledge Abuse in Canada
+Pope to Acknowledge Abuse in Canada

-The latest effort will come next year when he meets with indigenous Canadians and acknowledge the sexual abuse suffered by the children who were at church run indigenous schools.
+The latest effort will come next year when he meets with indigenous Canadians.
+He will acknowledge the sexual abuse suffered by the children who were at church run indigenous schools.

 While this is a move in the right direction, there are those who criticize the church’s efforts.
 The church only has laws in the US to remove a cleric after being found guilty of sexual abuse.

 Have you found yourself in legal trouble due to your sexual behavior?
 Seek assistance before the court mandates it, with Sexual Addiction Treatment Services.